-The board of directors has determined that director and chairman of the audit committee, David Korbin, qualifies as an audit committee financial expert and is independent under applicable NYSE and SEC standards.
+The board of directors has determined that all members of the audit committee as of the date of filing of this Annual Report qualify as audit committee financial experts and are independent under applicable NYSE and SEC standards.

 Item 16B.
 Code of Ethics